mdolab/DCFoil.jl/README.md

 ### Dependencies

-Add dependencies in the REPL with
+Add package dependencies in the REPL with
 `Using Pkg`
 `Pkg.add("package-name", preserve=PRESERVE_DIRECT)`
 to keep the version of the package static.